expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 ## 7. Update your app

 For the most part, when you want to update your app, just Publish again from exp or XDE.
-Your users will get the new JS the next time they open the app.
+Your users will download the new JS the next time they open the app.
 There are only a couple reasons why you might want to rebuild and resubmit the native binaries:

 - If you want to change native metadata like the app's name or icon
 - If you upgrade to a newer `sdkVersion` of your app (which requires new native code)